 Humphrey is a Colorado native, born and raised in Montrose on a Bostwick Park Hereford ranch.
 She grew up with the Black Canyon of the Gunnison as her backyard playground.

 Humphrey’s intimate relationship with nature is obvious in her powerful artistic compositions.
-A predominantly self-taught artist, her talent is palpable in the way she captures the dust of a round-up, the way she frames the clouds of an alpenglow sky, and the way she flexes her creative muscle in digital paintings of wildflowers abloom in the high country.
+A predominantly self-taught artist, her talent is palpable in the way she captures the dust of a round-up, frames the clouds of an alpenglow sky, and flexes her creative muscle in digital paintings of wildflowers abloom in the high country.